2000 Illinois elections: United States House

 No seats switched parties, with the composition of Illinois' House delegation remaining 10 Democrats and 10 Republicans.

 State elections

 State Senate

-Some of the seats of the Illinois Senate were up for election in 2000.
+21 out of 59 seats in the Illinois Senate were up for election in 2000.
 Republicans retained control of the chamber.

 State House of Representatives

 All of the seats in the Illinois House of Representatives were up for election in 2000.
 Democrats retained control of the chamber.